Delhi Assembly panel to issue 'final notice' to FB after representative skips proceedings

 During proceedings, Peace and Harmony Committee Chairman and AAP MLA Raghav Chadha said non-appearance of any Facebook representative before the panel was not only "contempt" of Assembly, but also an "insult" of the 2 crore people of Delhi.

-The panel had issued a notice to Facebook India vice president and managing director Ajit Mohan last week, asking him to appear before it on September 15 in connection with complaints about the social media giant''s alleged deliberate inaction to curb hateful content in the country.
+The panel had issued a notice to Facebook India vice president and managing director Ajit Mohan last week, asking him to appear before it on September 15 in connection with complaints about the social media giant's alleged deliberate inaction to curb hateful content in the country.

-The Facebook lawyer, in a reply to the committee''s notice, said the matter was under consideration of the Parliament, which is "untenable", Chadha said.
+The Facebook lawyer, in a reply to the committee's notice, said the matter was under consideration of the Parliament, which is "untenable", Chadha said.
 "The failure of Facebook to appear before the committee shows that it is trying to hide its role in the Delhi riots."

 Non-partisan, denounce hate and bigotry: Facebook responds to Congress charge of political bias